YassineProDev/CPP_Connect4/README.md

  - In Visual Studio Code click on the "Extensions" icon in the left-hand menu (or press "Ctrl+Shift+X") and install the extension : "C/C++"
  - Next, you need to install a compiler.
 Go to the Oracle JDK download page: https://www.msys2.org/ and follow the differents steps
- - To install the full compiler toolchain open the MYSY terminal and type : pacman -S --needed base-devel mingw-w64-x86_64-toolchain
+ - To install the full compiler toolchain open the MYSY2 terminal and type : pacman -S --needed base-devel mingw-w64-x86_64-toolchain
- -

  - Add the path to your Mingw-w64 bin folder to the Windows PATH environment variable by using the following steps:
      - In the Windows search bar, type 'settings' to open your Windows Settings
      - Search for Edit environment variables for your account